DeluxeOwl/chronicle/README.md

 When this transformer is added to the repository, here's what happens during a `repo.Get()` call:
 1. The repository reads the raw event records from the event log (e.g., `personWasBorn` at version 1, `nameAndAgeSetV1` at version 2).
-2. The event data is deserialized into the Go structs.
-Your `EventFuncs` must include constructors for both old and new event types so they can be deserialized.
+2. The event data is decoded into the Go structs.
+Your `EventFuncs` must include constructors for both old and new event types so they can be decoded.
 3. The `upcasterV1toV2.TransformForRead` method is called.
 4. It sees the `nameAndAgeSetV1` event and replaces it in memory with a `nameSetV2` and an `ageSetV2` event.
 5. The aggregate's `Apply` method is then called with the transformed list of events.
 The aggregate's state is built correctly using the new event types.